Get 50% Discount Offer 26 Days

 • Compression: Save disk space by compressing files.

-• Backup: Create backups of important files and directories quickly.
+• Backup: Create backups of essential files and directories quickly.

 • Portability: Easily share a single archive file instead of multiple files.